Quantcast

 LaylaBird/Getty Images

-Secure Attachment
+Sex With a Secure Attachment

 People with secure attachment have the healthiest levels of trust within relationships and find peace in being intimate with those they trust.
 They often have high levels of self-esteem and a high sense of self-worth.
 They can appreciate affirmations and assurance from their partners, but they don’t feel the need to use this validation as the foundation for how they feel about themselves.

 When it comes to sex, securely attached people feel comfortable in who they are and can enjoy sex in the present moment.
 They don’t find their minds becoming as preoccupied with trying to keep their partner interested, and they feel as though they can pursue intimacy comfortably.
-Whether they’re engaging in sex in a committed relationship or casually, secure types feel a strong sense of who they are that allows them to fully enjoy the moment and communicate with themselves and those they have sex with.

-It’s easy for people with secure attachment to obtain intimacy.
+It’s easy for people with secure attachments to obtain intimacy.
 They can respond to a partner’s sexual preferences without compromising on their own needs and desires.
 They often have a confident approach to sexuality, allowing for exploration and play that fosters longevity in a relationship.
 Their secure sense of self allows them to express their emotions with others and facilitates emotional bonding.

 How to Develop a Secure Attachment Style as an Adult